-Therefore, my new definition of self-acceptance-1a is this:
+Therefore, my summary definition of self-acceptance-1a is this:

 Definition of Self-Acceptance-1b

-Although I do feel that self-acceptance-1a is a very good general definition of self-acceptance, we also have to understand that many psychologists (and other people as well) do want to impose restrictions such as “being objective” and “being realistic” in their practices.
+Although I do feel that self-acceptance-1a is a very good general definition of self-acceptance as it is presented in the academic literature, we also have to understand that many psychologists (and other people as well) do want to impose restrictions such as “being objective” and “being realistic” in their practices.

 Thus, we need a more specialized version of self-acceptance for them.
 This is what self-acceptance-1b is for.

-Therefore, my new definition of self-acceptance-1b is this:
+Therefore, my summary definition of self-acceptance-1b is this: